 Summer tends to be one of those times, as does the Christmas season.
 I naturally read more fiction during these seasons, and then anytime I know my brain needs a rest.
 Now, just because I focus on fiction books, does not mean I’m not learning.
 In fact, I have easily learned more about World War II in the historical fiction books I have read over the years than in all my years of school.
 I wish history had been presented to me in such fascinating ways!

 So, my summer reading list is extensive and the majority of books are fiction.
 I do have quite a few historical fiction novels on my list (mostly WWII) because I really enjoy that time period.
 There are also a couple non fiction reads included in my list.
 I share a lot of books and my personal book reviews on Instagram, so make sure to follow me over there.
 We also have a great community of women in the Simple Home Community where we chat books, homemaking, homeschooling. faith, motherhood and more.
+If you want even more, make sure to check out the Simply Planned Life.
 We would love to see you there!

 While I do prefer to have a paper book in hand, I only have so many bookshelves!
 In order to keep all the books I want to keep, and honestly to keep my budget in check, I have a lot of books on my Kindle HD.
 My kids can use it too, since I have Kids Freetime and can create multiple kid safe accounts on the one device, although we do have one kid friendly kindle that come with a year of Freetime included.
 Another thing I am so thankful for is my Kindle Unlimited membership.
 I pay less than $10 a month and have access to thousands and thousands of books.
 Most of the book on this summer reading list here are FREE with a Kindle Unlimited membership!
 SUCH A BLESSING!